City Hall Hours

 Public Safety Meeting

 Residents are invited to attend the meetings of the city’s Public Safety Committee where they will hear reports on police, fire, code enforcement, special enforcement, emergency preparedness and animal services.
-Meetings are held in the Council Chamber at city hall at 9:30 a.m. on the Tuesday before the monthly city council meeting which is held on the first Wednesday of every month.
+Meetings are held in the Council Chamber at city hall at 9:30 a.m. on the Tuesday before the monthly city council meeting, which is typically held on the first Wednesday of every month.
+The meeting provides an opportunity for residents to express safety concerns to all safety officials in one place.

 Only Rain in the Drain